-By Jasmine Lin and Kirk Shellko
+By Kirk Shellko

 Dr. Stefan Grundstein (1924- ) is a world-renowned philosopher, scientist and philologist.
 Educated at the University of Heidelberg, Dr. Grundstein has published seventeen books on the epistemology of Kant, the ontology of Heidegger and the phenomenology of Hegel.
 Excerpted here with his permission is a tract of his now-famous lecture from his book “Aus Nichts zu Nichts” on the topic of Nothing, delivered at the University of Wittenberg in Springfield, Ohio.
 Dr. Grundstein is famous for “attempting the impossible”, a distraction he claims has been his since early childhood.